Blog

 Ad hoc meetings help align team members on new goals or strategies when unexpected changes occur.

 • Example: A client suddenly changes project requirements.
-The project manager calls an impromptu meeting to brief the team, clarify expectations, and reassign tasks.
+The project manager calls an impromptu session to brief the team, clarify expectations, and reassign tasks.

 • Why it matters: Alignment ensures everyone understands the new direction and can adjust their efforts accordingly.